 Conclusion

-Verbs are just as important as nouns: They show what users want to do, increase relevance for long-tail queries, and improve content readability.
-The combination of nouns, verbs, and semantically related terms ensures better rankings, more traffic, and stronger user engagement.
-Understanding your audience’s language speaks not only to Google but especially to people.
+Verbs are just as important as nouns: They show what users want to do, increase relevance for long-tail search queries, and improve the readability of your content.
+The combination of nouns, verbs, and semantically related terms ensures better rankings, more traffic and stronger user engagement.
+Those who understand the language of their target audience appeal not only to Google but, above all, to people.